-All 4 patients, whose mapping and ablation were done under open thoracotomy, had localized epicardial and interstitial fibrosis, which is associated with abnormal fractionated EGMs.
-Ajmaline not only unmasks the arrhythmogenic areas that might have been otherwise thought to be a normal area of RVOT epicardium because of a normal EGM at baseline, but the drug could also cause excitation failure and asynchronous conduction in the substrate areas, as shown in Figure 4.
+EGMs.
+Ajmaline not only unmasks the arrhythmogenic areas that might have been otherwise thought to be a normal area of the RVOT epicardium because of a normal EGM at baseline, but the drug could also cause excitation failure and asynchronous conduction in the substrate areas, as shown in Figure 4.

-Figure 4A shows lead avF, and local bipolar and unipolar EGMs recorded from the RVOT epicardium of another patient who underwent open thoracotomy.
+Figure 4A shows lead avF and the local bipolar and unipolar EGMs recorded from the RVOT epicardium of another patient who underwent open thoracotomy.
 The bipolar EGMs recorded from the distal and proximal pair electrodes (ABLd and ABLp) and the unipolar EGM recorded from the distal electrode of the ablation catheter (ABLd uni) show prolonged fractionated EGMs at baseline.
-After ajmaline, the EGMs' duration drastically changed and became markedly delayed with multiple components and with the EGM duration of 350 and 305 ms at the ABLd and ABLp recording sites, respectively.
-The unipolar recording of the distal electrode of the subepicardial tissue below the recording epicardial site.
-These late potentials were absent in the 2nd complex, indicating the conduction block at the subepicardial site; as a result, the ABLd uni of this complex also had a monophasic component (indicated in red).
+After ajmaline administration, the EGM duration drastically changed and became markedly delayed with multiple components and with the EGM duration of 350 and 305 ms at the ABLd and ABLp recording sites, respectively.
+The unipolar recording of the distal electrode of the first complex also showed multiple potentials, suggesting zigzag conduction at the subepicardial tissue below the recording epicardial site.
+These late potentials were absent in the second complex, indicating conduction block at the subepicardial site; as a result, the ABLd uni of this complex also had a monophasic component (indicated in red).

 Figure 4B shows the recording of another RVOT substrate site of the same patient.
 At this site, delayed conduction, asynchronous activation, and intermittent conduction blocks were demonstrated.
-The duration of fractionated EGMs at these sites was variably and markedly lengthened with intermittent conduction block causing a significant degree of dispersion of conduction between the distal and proximal pairs.
+The duration of fractionated EGMs at these sites was variably and markedly lengthened with intermittent conduction block, causing a significant degree of dispersion of conduction between the distal and proximal pairs.
 Excitation failure was also seen between the distal and proximal pairs.
-Comparison with complexes 1 and 5 shows that these waves are distinct from the local T waves.
 When conduction blocks occurred in the distal pair of bipolar recording, monophasic components emerged in the unipolar EGMs.
-Biopsy at this site revealed thick epicardial fibrosis and fibrotic replacement in the sub-epicardium (Figure 4C).
+Biopsy at this site revealed thick epicardial fibrosis and fibrotic replacement in the subepicardium (Figure 4C).

-Long-Term Outcomes
+Long-term outcomes

-After one ablation procedure, type 1 Brugada ECG pattern disappeared in all but 2 patients who had Brugada ECG pattern after ajmaline.
-After a mean follow-up period of $50 \pm 18$ (median 48) months, 31 of the 32 patients had no VF recurrence; the remaining patient with VF recurrence had concomitant J-wave elevation in the inferior leads, hence a combined syndrome of BrS and the early repolarization pattern.
+After 1 ablation procedure, the type 1 Brugada ECG pattern disappeared in all but 2 patients who had a Brugada ECG pattern after ajmaline administration.
+After a mean followup period of 50 \pm 18 months (median 48 months), 31 of 32 patients had no VF recurrence; the remaining patient with VF recurrence had concomitant J-wave elevation in the inferior leads and hence a combined syndrome of BrS and the early repolarization pattern.
 The patient is expected to be scheduled for repeat ablation.
-The 2 patients who continued to have type 1 Brugada ECG pattern had no VF recurrence.
+The 2 patients who continued to have the type 1 Brugada ECG pattern had no VF recurrence.